Let It Go Or Let It Be?

 A common saying pertaining to thoughts is: “let it go.”
 This saying comes off as action-based, implying necessary effort to rid ourselves, as if we can physically shrug thoughts off.
 And this presents problems.

+We can’t forcefully remove thoughts from our mind, there is no magic wand to make them disappear.
 Yet, when we try to rid ourselves from thoughts, it results in them having more control over us.
 To push something away, we must spend time with it trying to influence its existence.
 In this sense, the thoughts have developed more control over us, they have dictated where we placed our mental attention.
 In the process, the thoughts take unnecessary occupancy in our mental space, allowing their presence to elongate, like we are putting out a fresh plate of food for an unwanted visitor.

 Maybe when we say “let it go” we actually mean to “let it leave” or to “let it pass.”
 This is a big distinction, it’s the difference between action and non-action.
 It’s letting something be exactly how it is, without trying to change it.